Hyperparameter (machine learning): Tunability

 Most performance variation can be attributed to just a few hyperparameters.
 The tunability of an algorithm, hyperparameter, or interacting hyperparameters is a measure of how much performance can be gained by tuning it.
 For an LSTM, while the learning rate followed by the network size are its most crucial hyperparameters, batching and momentum have no significant effect on its performance.

 Although some research has advocated the use of mini-batch sizes in the thousands, other work has found the best performance with mini-batch sizes between 2 and 32.

 Robustness

 An inherent stochasticity in learning directly implies that the empirical hyperparameter performance is not necessarily its true performance.
 Methods that are not robust to simple changes in hyperparameters, random seeds, or even different implementations of the same algorithm cannot be integrated into mission critical control systems without significant simplification and robustification.
+In turn, hyperparameter choices can affect not only predictive performance but also the robustness and stability of a model's outputs under changed or noisy input conditions.

 Reinforcement learning algorithms, in particular, require measuring their performance over a large number of random seeds, and also measuring their sensitivity to choices of hyperparameters.
 Their evaluation with a small number of random seeds does not capture performance adequately due to high variance.
 Some reinforcement learning methods, e.g. DDPG (Deep Deterministic Policy Gradient), are more sensitive to hyperparameter choices than others.